-“Women like to deal with details and find a consensus,” Orange County Sen. Patricia Bates has said.
+“Women like to deal with details and find a consensus,” Orange County Sen. Pat Bates has said.
 “Women think, ‘A committee can solve this,’ and men go, ‘Oh no, not another committee.’”

 With an expected Senate special election victory in June, the ranks of female political role models will inch higher at the Capitol and an even broader array of issues may gain attention.
 Still, when combined with the 2018 electoral successes, women will comprise fewer than one-third of the 120-member Legislature.
 Notably, California is one of only 20 states that has never elected a female governor.
 The quest for full gender political parity in California remains daunting.